Fixing Separation Anxiety with Another Dog

 Playtime is important for bonding, but it should always be supervised in the beginning.
 Watch for signs of aggression, excessive dominance, or discomfort, and intervene if necessary to keep interactions positive.

 Taking these steps slowly can help both dogs develop a comfortable and trusting relationship, which increases the chances that they will eventually become good companions.
+Understand that it takes time.
+If you’re feeling overwhelmed, check out this guide on what to do if your dog has separation anxiety for immediate management tips.

 How To Monitor Dogs When Left Alone At Home